-10.4.15.
+10.4.16.
 Light spill from construction activities has potential to impact on bats using habitats adjacent to the Site for roosting, foraging, and commuting.

-Construction Phase effects- Breeding Birds
+Construction Phase effects-Breeding Birds

-10.4.16.
-There will be minor loss of breeding bird habitat (thought to support one territory in 2018) during site preparation works.
-Effects can be avoided through method statements secured by condition.
+10.4.17.
+There will be loss of approximately 1.4 ha breeding bird habitat (woodland and scrub).
+This supported a small number of territories of common bird species in 2018) during site preparation works.
+This loss of nesting habitat will be offset by the 4 ha of new woodland planting incorporated into the landscape plan, which will provide a net increase in suitable nesting habitat post-construction.
+Other effects (destruction of nests) can be avoided through method statements secured by condition.
 There will also be on-going legislative protections which must be complied with during construction works.

-Construction Phase effects- Badgers and Hedgehogs
+Construction Phase effects-Badgers and Hedgehogs

-- 10.4.17.
-There is some potential for physical harm to badger and hedgehog which are likely to occur within the wider land parcel and may use the freshwater ponds for drinking. - 10.4.18.
+- 10.4.18.
+There is some potential for physical harm to badger and hedgehog which are likely to occur within the application boundary and may use the freshwater ponds for drinking. - 10.4.19.
 Both species will therefore need to be considered in legislative and welfare terms, but significant impacts on them or issues with legislative compliance are very unlikely and can be avoided through method statements.
 There will be on-going legislative protections which must be complied with during construction works.